nilcons/crypto-key-derivation/README.md

 `xprv2xpub.py`: stdin is an xprv, output is an xpub.

-`xprv2xprv.py`: stdin is an xprv, first arg is a number, output is the derived xprv
+`xprv2xprv.py`: stdin is an xprv, first arg is a number, output is the derived xprv.

-`xprv2xprv-hardened.py`: stdin is an xprv, first arg is a number, output is the derived xprv
+`xprv2xprv-hardened.py`: stdin is an xprv, first arg is a number, output is the derived xprv.

-`xpub2xpub.py`: stdin is an xpub, first arg is a number, output is the derived xpub
+`xpub2xpub.py`: stdin is an xpub, first arg is a number, output is the derived xpub.

-`xpub2xpub-hardened.py`: intentionally doesn't exist, that's the point of hardening
+`xpub2xpub-hardened.py`: intentionally doesn't exist, that's the point of hardening.

 `xprv2btc.py`: stdin is an xprv, output is a BTC secret key.